mcharouk/aws/CloudOperationsOnAWS/Module_12/MountPoints/README_DEMO.md

 * in instance 1, copy/paste writeFile content in terminal
 * in instance 2, copy/paste readFile content in terminal

+* !! if mount does not work, just wait and try 1 min later for ex. !!
 ## S3 mount

 ```